Trade paperback (comics): History

 For many years, trade paperbacks were mainly used to reprint older comic-book stories that were no longer available to the average reader.
 Original copies of those stories were scarce, and often very expensive when found due to their rarity.
 In 1954, "the first mass-market paperback reprints of American comic book material" began with "The MAD Reader, published by Ballantine Books".
 The reprint collections of Mad in the late 1950s and early 1960s increased their popularity.
 In the 1960s and 1970s, Marvel Comics (first through Lancer Books and then through the Fireside Books imprint) published trade paperbacks which were collections around specific themes such as battles, villains and individual characters.
 After Marvel's success with their Fireside Books collections, DC Comics began publishing similar themed collections through Warner Books.
 In 1981, the Great Superman Comic Book Collection was "the first DC comic book collection in the modern tradition".
-"These collections of reprints were united by their title character or series but only accidentally had any commonality of story or theme, and their existence as books was clearly an afterthought".
+Paul Levitz of Vulture commented that "these collections of reprints were united by their title character or series but only accidentally had any commonality of story or theme, and their existence as books was clearly an afterthought".

 The growth of trade paperbacks and graphic novels in the 1980s allowed smaller publishers to flourish.
 In 1981, Warp Graphics's Elfquest series "landed in bookstores" as full color trade paperback collections – "it was the first graphic novel series to push its way out of the comic book marketplace".
 The success of series such as Mirage Studios' Teenage Mutant Ninja Turtles and Dave Sim's Cerebus showed that "readers were interested in bound comic book collections, whether they were called phone books, comic book novels, albums or graphic novels".